China's big banks flag asset pressure due to virus, boding ill for smaller kin

 ANALYSIS-Spectre of funding crunch looms over runs at China's small banks

-(Reporting by Cheng Leng in Beijing and Engen Tham in Shanghai; Additional reporting by Zhang Yan in Beijing; Editing by Christopher Cushing)
+(Reporting by Cheng Leng and Zhang Yan in Beijing and Engen Tham in Shanghai; Editing by Christopher Cushing, Kirsten Donovan)

 ((engen.tham@thomsonreuters.com;))